-- 3. The Kushans: Gandhar School of Art. - 4.
-Gupta Empire: Golden period (Science, Art and Literature)
+- 3. The Kushans: Gandhar School of Art - 4.
+Gupta Empire: Golden Period-Social and cultural life, Art and Architecture

 - 5. The Punjab under the Harshvardhana - 6.
 Socio-cultural History of Punjab from 7th to 1000 A.D.

 - 7. Development of Languages and Education with Special reference to Taxila - 8.
 Development to Art and Architecture